 - The person put in place “a scheme or artifice intended to deprive another of the intangible right of honest services.”

 - The scheme could have caused noticeable monetary harm to someone else.
 It is not necessary that harm did occur, but it must have been possible.

 - The scheme involved the use of mails or wires.

 Because these cases are so broad, complicated, and vague, we highly recommend an experienced criminal defense attorney to help with your case.
 At Weeden Law, we handle acts that constitute white collar crimes in Colorado as seriously as any other case.
 We know you won’t take these charges lightly, and neither will we.

 What are the penalties for Honest Services Fraud?

+Honest services fraud is not necessarily one of the most common white collar crimes in Colorado, but it is still very apparent.
 Because honest services fraud is a felony, the penalties can be very serious.
 The maximum penalties for fraud that does not involve financial institutions are up to 20 years in prison, along with up to $250,000 in fines.
 For cases that do involve financial institutions, the maximum penalties are up to 30 years in prison.

 Every separate transaction is a separate offense.
 Specifically, penalties apply to each instance of fraud, each related email, each letter, and each phone call.
 Because of this, plus the allowance of higher sentencing for honest services fraud compared to mail fraud, prosecutors will charge honest services fraud more often than traditional mail fraud.
 Theoretically, you might face over 100 years of prison time.